sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 ---
 layout: post
-title: "How to build a sophisticated Facebook Marketplace alert system"
+title: "Building a sophisticated Facebook Marketplace alert system with Github Actions and ChatGPT API"
+image: /assets/2024-02-18-img01.png
 ---

 Facebook Marketplace has a feature which alerts you when an item is listed that matched your keyword.